-After all the early grunge and brit pop was out the way there was a massive wave of Girl Bands on the scene, some great (All Saints, Spice Girls, N-Tyce) and some not so great (ahem Vanilla ahem) but all of them looked like they were having so much fun and I wanted to be in their gang too.
+After all the early grunge and brit pop was out the way there was a massive wave of Girl Groups on the scene, some great (All Saints, Spice Girls, N-Tyce) and some not so great (ahem Vanilla ahem) but all of them looked like they were having so much fun and I wanted to be in their gang too.
 Below is a break down of the best 90’s girlbands ever to get their belly rings out on Top of the Pops, along with some of the great pop songs that came along with them…

 Just scraping into the 90’s, they were like Destiny’s Child for a Tween Generation.
 Their first album was very much pre-teen pop (albeit still well produced and catchy) but their second album, with single ‘I Do’ and ‘I Need That’ was pure R’n’B pop brilliance.

 After a promising start releasing ‘On My Knees’ (the remix with Ghostface Killah is definitely worth a listen) and Dumb it went down hill with their underrated 3rd single, which was a sample of Massive Attack’s ‘Teardrops’ and they were never seen or heard from again.

 If known at all in the UK it will be for their single Where My Girls At which often still appears on Trevor Nelson’s retro r’n’b compilations.
 I remember ordered their album from CDNow back in the day and being disappointed at the lack of catchy hits.
 This and You Don’t Know where the only good things they produced sadly.